 Ontario Grade 12 courses required for admission include: Biology, Chemistry, Calculus, English and two other 4U/M courses.

 Non-Ontario high school students should review the Admission Requirements and application details on the Western Admissions website.

 A supplemental application (essay, etc.) is not required - admission is based only on an average in the required courses.

 High school physics is not required for admission but it is recommended as students must take physics in first year.

-The minimum admission average has been in the low 90s in these six Grade 12 courses for the past 3 years.
+The minimum admission average for Ontario high school students has been in the low 90s in these six Grade 12 courses for the past 3 years.
 This average is not pre-set; it is determined by the applicant pool.